You are here

 Dairy producers can congratulate themselves on the progress made in mastitis over recent decades.
 Since the days of the old 5-point plan, introduced in the 1960s, the incidence of mastitis has taken a significant downturn.
-While 150 cases per 100 cows per year may have been commonplace when the plan was introduced, incidence has dropped to nearer 30+ cases per 100 cows in the last 10 or so years.
+While 150 cases per 100 cows per year may have been commonplace when the plan was introduced, incidence has dropped to nearer 32 cases per 100 cows per year for a 200 cow herd.

 Efforts in the early scheme were focussed on contagious pathogens which tend to colonise the teat and are generally spread from cow to cow through the milking process.
 These bugs have generally been well controlled by tried-and-tested milking routines, and adherence to strict hygiene practices in the parlour.

 But while the bugs which cause contagious mastitis have diminished in their relative importance, those which lurk in the environment have taken on a leading role.
 These pathogens are present in manure, bedding and standing water and can be transferred to cows from the parlour and collecting yard environment or between milkings, when the cow is loafing, eating or lying down.

 A recent survey has shown that the bacteria most commonly isolated from clinical mastitis samples are Streptococcus uberis and Escherichia coli, both known to be environmental pathogens which thrive in manure and poorly maintained bedding.

 As we reach the halfway point through winter, it seems an appropriate time to review conditions in the winter-housed environment and suggest some changes which could help cut the spread of environmental pathogens in the final weeks before turnout.

 Dr Steph Small, dairy sector veterinary advisor at MSD Animal Health, says this can be brought back to basics.